nearform/fast-jwt/README.md

 - `clockTolerance`: Timespan in milliseconds is the tolerance to apply to the current timestamp when performing time comparisons.
 Default is `0`.

-- `cacheKeyBuilder`: The function that will be used to create the [cache's key](#caching).
-To avoid sensitive informations leaking, by default is used [the hashToken function](./src/utils.js).
+- `cacheKeyBuilder`: The function that will be used to create the [cache's key](#caching) for each token.
+To mitigate the risk of leaking sensitive information and generate collisions, [a hashing function](./src/utils.js) is used by default.

 The verifier is a function which accepts a token (as Buffer or string) and returns the payload or the sections of the token.